 Joyce’s feared his sexual feelings for Lucia and imposed his neurosis onto Bloom and Milly.
 For Bloom, Milly is Molly persistent in adoring him.
 Milly wars against her mother now calloused against her father.
 Lucia fights Nora’s suppression of too-soon sexuality.

 These words and music are played again early in Joyce’s Poems Penyeach (“A Flower Given to My Daughter”).
-Joyce concludes saying: “In gentle eyes thou veilest/My blueveined child.”
-In a prototypical shared consciousness and metempsychosis, an understanding of threatened innocence passes from Amalia to Lucia.
+Joyce concludes, saying: “In gentle eyes thou veilest/My blueveined child.”
+In shared consciousness, an understanding of threatened innocence passes from Amalia to Lucia.

 don ward July 7, 2020